45-Page Pediatric Dental Website Rebuild, Shipped to Spec in 20 Days — White-Label Delivery for a US Marketing Agency

 - Anton Hersun, xaverPRO — project lead (estimation, agency-side communication, sign-off)

-The agency stayed the visible vendor; we stayed invisible to the end client throughout cutover and migration.
+Little Bytes dealt only with the agency; every conversation about the rebuild, the redirect map, and the cutover ran through the agency’s reviewer, and our name never reached the practice.
 All decisions on URL preservation, redirect strategy, and two-ladder service architecture belonged to the agency; our role was implementation fidelity to the spec they delivered.

 Don't have a spec yet?
 Send a one-paragraph description — we'll come back with the questions worth asking.
 Send a description →